Latest Articles

 Product Selection Guide for Sealants for Exterior Control and Expansion Joints

-Material Joint Type Consistency Chemical resistance Tools needed Sika ICSL Self-leveling For light traffic, no chemicals Caulk Gun Sika IA Non-sag For light traffic, no chemicals Caulk Gun Pecora 322FC Expansion or control joints Self-leveling Fuels AT 1200S Air...
+Material Joint Type Consistency Chemical resistance Tools needed Sika 1C SL Self-leveling For light traffic, no chemicals Caulk Gun Sika 1A Non-sag For light traffic, no chemicals Caulk Gun Sikasil 728 SL Expansion or control joints Self-leveling Fuels Caulk Gun Sika...

 Product Selection Guide for Containment Coatings